- Information about the Major

 For more information about the Honors Program, please visit here.

-In order to change your major to the B.S. in Cognitive Sciences, you must meet the following requirements:
+In order to change your major to the B.A. in Psychology, you must meet the following requirements:

 Cumulative UC GPA